Fort Collins' Housing Opportunity Index (HOI) compared to western states region HOI

 Analysis of Performance

-Note: This metric is reported one quarter in arrears since the data takes 8 weeks to be reported by a third party agency; current performance is based on the prior quarter's results.
+Note: This metric is reported one quarter in arrears since the data takes time to be reported by a third party agency; current performance is based on the prior quarter's results.
+This metric was previously reported as the Housing Opportunity Index (HOI), which has been discontinued and replaced by the CHI.

 Metric Definition